SimCMinMax/AutoSimC/README.md

    This means that when AutoSimC generated all possible combinations and filtered them according to the criterias set up in settings.py, 0 valid profiles have been generated.
 Usually, this is because that your profile does not match the filtering criteria in settings.py about min_legendaries, max_legendaries, tier_min and tier_max number of items required.
   To resolve this issue, check the console/log output line starting with *Invalid profile statistics* to see a list of reasons and their percentage for rejecting the generated profiles.
 It should then be easy to adjust your profile or settings.py to get some valid profiles.

+1. How can I simulate multiple enemy targets?

+   Check 'additional_input.txt' to provide additional simulation options.
+You can adust the *desired_targets* option.

 ## Credits
 Aethys